 Why outdoor lighting fixture quality matters:

-High-quality materials are more durable and resistant to corrosion.
-In the long run, you'll appreciate having fixtures that function years later instead of ones you need to replace every couple of years or so.
+High-quality materials, like copper and brass, are more durable and resistant to corrosion.
+In the long run, you'll appreciate having fixtures that are still functioning years later instead of ones you need to replace every couple of years or so.

 Now that you know which landscape lighting fixtures are best, you'll want to find a professional to develop a custom design to enhance the beauty of your home.
 You can schedule your free consultation online to meet with one of our expert designers.
 When you work with McKay Lighting, you can rest assured knowing we only install fixtures installed made from high-quality, reliable, and proven to withstand the elements.

 Our dedicated team at McKay Landscape Lighting works with you to create a custom landscape lighting design that's unique to your property.
 From design to installation to service, you can count on our team of experts to make sure you are happy with your lighting system for years to come.